 The door on this model has spring-assisted hinges which swing the door open on its own when mounted horizontally.
 If you want to mount this model vertically, you’ll notice that the springs do not have the strength to flip the door up to open from the closed position.
 This isn’t a problem though because it only takes a light tug on the knob to flip the door open when mounted vertically.
 Either way you get one-handed access with the door held open, out of your way.

 On a recent family vacation I actually brought a FTK-PN for the rental house.
 A 22 lbs handgun safe loaded with pistols, holsters, flashlight, and ammo doesn’t make for the lightest luggage.
 A smaller, lighter model would have been better for this application, which brings us to the FTK-AUTO.

-The side-opening door of the FTK-PN would be convenient for a car or truck, but that model is a bit large for many locations in a vehicle.
-So, Fort Knox designed the Fort Knox Auto Pistol Box FTK-AUTO Handgun Safe.
+The side-opening door of the FTK-PN would be convenient for a car or truck, but that model is a bit large for many locations in a vehicles.
+For that there is the Fort Knox Auto Pistol Box FTK-AUTO Handgun Safe.